-The #1 most important buying factor in this range is weight.
+Weight: The #1 most important buying factor in this range is the weight.

 Heavier paddles give you extra power, that will add a boost to your shots – especially long drives from the baseline and your serve.

-The Champion paddle, made by the Pickleball-Inc, the original startup company from the inventors of sport.
-This paddle model has been around since 1998 its become an industry standard and one of the best selling mid-range paddles.
-The Champion weights an average of 7.9 oz ( +/- 0.3 oz).
+The Champion Graphite X paddle is made by Pickleball-Inc, the original startup company and early inventors of the sport.
+This best-selling mid-range paddle has become an industry standard and has been around since 1998.
+The Champion weighs 7.6-8.0 ounces.

 The paddle comes in 5 vintage colors, reminiscent of the early days of the sport.
 2018 marks the 20th anniversary of the Champion, a great testimonial to the quality of the product.
 With so many new paddle models being made and redone it’s rare to find a paddle that has stood the test of time…

-In 2017 the Champion did get an upgrade with stronger edge guard (and the bonding that holds it to the paddle) as well as a new improved surface on the face.
-But at it's core it’s still the paddle – just improved.
+In 2017 the Champion did get an upgrade with a stronger edge guard (and the bonding that holds it to the paddle) as well as a newly improved surface on the face.
+But at its core it’s still the paddle – just improved.

 This midweight (8.0 oz) paddle by Gamma Sports is the recent remake of their original Fusion paddle.
-The wide body face is finishes with a textured fiberglass face gives the paddle good touch while still packing eight ounce of punch for your hard drives.
+The widebody face is finished with a textured fiberglass face gives the paddle good touch while still packing eight ounces of punch for your hard drives.
 The wide paddle face has a large sweet spot and is an easy shape for beginners to start using.

-This is a great cost-effective option for an entry level composite paddle.
-The Rally Tryo delivers quality design at a much lower price point than you would expect for similar composite paddles.
-It’s a couple steps up the ladder from a basic wooden paddle and the quality of the materials is similar to what you would see in a more premium mid-range price point.
+This is a great cost-effective option for an entry-level composite paddle.
+The Rally Tryo 2 paddle delivers quality design at a much lower price point than you would expect for similar composite paddles.
+It’s a couple of steps up the ladder from a basic wooden paddle and the quality of the materials is similar to what you would see in a more premium mid-range price point.

 The paddle face is made of polycarbonate laid over Polymer honeycomb core.
 The pure white face and black grip make for an elegant design and great choice for a pickleball player looking to avoid some of the flashy colored paddles we see more and more on the court.